 An important aspect here is the selection of the right oil.
 Parents have been using olive oil for baby massage without any problems or complaints.
 Compared to other types of olive oil, virgin olive oil is particularly beneficial for a baby’s skin due to its balanced fatty acid composition and antioxidant properties.
 In addition, cold-pressed olive oil is of superior quality and is obtained through a cold-pressed extraction method, which is not only eco-friendly but also ensures that its natural properties are retained, thus making it an ideal choice.
 Below are some benefits of olive oil massage for baby:

-• As olive oil is rich in healthy fats, phenolic antioxidant Vitamin E, squaleneiXA naturally found organic compound in some plants and animals, including humans and oleic acids, regular massage could help in maintaining good skin tone, promoting bone and muscle health.
+- As olive oil is rich in healthy fats, phenolic antioxidant Vitamin E, squaleneiA naturally found organic compound in some plants and animals, including humans and oleic acids, regular massage could help in maintaining good skin tone, promoting bone and muscle health.

 2. Olive oil in baby food

-It is advisable to use nutritious foods such as olive oil in the baby’s diet after six months of their age.
+It is advisable to add nutritious foods such as olive oil to the baby’s diet after six months of age.
 Olive oil is rich in monounsaturated fatty acids (MUFA) that benefit the heart and pancreas (3).
 Using hypoallergenic, vegan, and non-toxic olive oil in a baby’s diet is beneficial as it ensures that the baby is getting a safe and healthy source of fat, especially for babies who have allergies, follow a vegan diet, or are sensitive to harmful substances.

-Olive oil is nutrient-rich, but you must never use more than one-fourth teaspoon for two ounces of baby food.
-When it comes to infant health, it’s important to be mindful of the amount of olive oil consumed as overconsumption can lead to diarrhea.
+Olive oil is nutrient-rich, but you must not use more than one-fourth teaspoon for two ounces of baby food.
+It’s important to be mindful of the amount of olive oil consumed as overconsumption can lead to diarrhea.
+Try adding olive oil to pureed vegetables or fruits to boost flavor, provide essential nutrients, and make the transition to solids easier for your baby.

 3. Olive oil for constipation in babies